Briefing document

 • The new regime is to be purely based on tax residence and is intended to be simpler to understand and apply than the existing regime based on domicile.

 • Individuals who have not been UK resident during the previous ten tax years will be eligible for the new regime for the first four tax years of UK tax residence.
 Individuals who opt to use the new regime will lose their income tax personal allowance and capital gains tax annual exemption, and will be able to decide whether to use the new regime annually.
+Labour is supportive of a four-year arrival window during which foreign income and gains (FIGs) will be exempt from UK taxation.

-• UK income and gains will be fully taxable but foreign income and gains received during tax years in which the new regime applies to the individual will not be taxable in the UK, even if remitted.
-Distributions from non-UK resident trust distributions will also not be taxable during this period.
+• UK income and gains will be fully taxable but FIGs received during tax years in which the new regime applies to the individual will not be taxable in the UK, even if remitted.
+Distributions from non-UK resident trusts will not be taxable during this period.
+Labour have said that the party is interested in exploring an investment incentive for UK investment income during the four-year window so that UK investment income is “free of UK tax and not disincentivised versus investment elsewhere in the world”.

-• It will not be necessary to keep track of foreign income and gains received during tax years in which the new regime applies, which should reduce administration.
+• It will not be necessary to keep track of FIGs received during tax years in which the new regime applies, which should reduce administration.

 Trusts